AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: AutoWorld Harnesses Raw Sensor Data for Traffic Simulation

-Next, we condition the diffusion denoiser at each future timestep on both local and global predictive cues, forming a coarse-to-fine guidance mechanism.
-Specifically, for each future timestep $t$, we construct a step-aware conditioning representation by combining the per-step latent occupancy $\hat{z}_t$ with the predictive scene context $g$.
-The diffusion condition at timestep $t$ is defined as

-where $h$ denotes the scene encoding obtained via a query-centric Transformer~\cite{shi2024mtr++}, serving as queries, $[\cdot;\cdot]$ indicates concatenation along the token dimension, and $\phi_2(\cdot)$ maps the concatenated latent occupancies into a shared embedding space.
+Next, we condition the diffusion denoiser on both local and global predictive cues, forming a coarse-to-fine guidance mechanism for multi-agent behavior generation.
+Specifically, for each future timestep $t+r$, where $r=1,\ldots,T_f$, we combine the corresponding per-step latent occupancy $\hat{z}_{t+r}$ with the global predictive scene context $g$.
+As such, the timestep-specific diffusion condition is defined as $c_{t+r}^f=\mathrm{MHCA}\left(\mathrm{Q}=h, \mathrm{~K}=\mathrm{V}=\phi_2\left(\left[\hat{z}_{t+r} \oplus g\right]\right)\right)$, where $h$ denotes the scene encoding obtained from a query-centric Transformer~\cite{shi2024mtr++}.
+The $\oplus$ indicates concatenation along the token dimension, and $\phi_2(\cdot)$ maps the concatenated latent occupancies into a shared embedding space.

-In this way, $c_t$ combines historical context with predicted future occupancies, allowing the diffusion model to generate behaviors grounded in past observations and guided by world-model rollouts.
+The full diffusion condition is therefore $c^f=\{c^f_{t+r}\}_{r=1}^{T_f}$, which combines historical scene context with predicted future occupancies.
+This allows the diffusion model to generate agent-specific behaviors grounded in past observations while being guided by the world-model.